 (ii) The Second Method (Full Two-Way Payments) will apply.

-“Termination Currency” means USD.
+(i)(e) “Termination Currency” means USD.

-“Additional Termination Event” will apply.
+(j)(f) “Additional Termination Event” will apply.
 The following shall constitute an Additional Termination Event:

 (a) Any material breach (which, in the case of a breach capable of remedy,    remain unremedied 30 days after written notice of such breach is given to Party A by Party B) by Party A of: